Market Updates

 • Insurance and tax costs that strain budgets even after approval

-So when new orders mention mortgage access and supply-side reform, California buyers should pay attention.
+So when new orders mention mortgage access and supply-side reform, pay attention.
 The issue is timing.
 Federal announcements often move faster than actual implementation.

 Get Your Free Rate Quote